 Section 3.
-Vacation Period.
+Requesting and Using Vacation.

-- A. Every reasonable effort shall be made by the Appointing Authority to grant employee vacation requests insofar as adequate scheduling of the work unit permits.
+- A. Each fiscal year, employees must use their floating holiday prior to utilizing vacation leave. - B. Every reasonable effort shall be made by the Appointing Authority to grant employee vacation requests insofar as adequate scheduling of the work unit permits.
 Each Appointing Authority will initially post available vacation hours twenty-six (26) weeks in advance.
 The initial posting period for these available vacation hours will be for seven (7) days.
 Vacation requests for posted hours shall be submitted within the seven (7) day posting period.
-Employees who are scheduled to work varying shifts shall submit vacation requests for the shift which contains the majority of their scheduled hours. - B. All remaining available vacation hours shall continue to be posted in subsequent posting period(s).
+Employees who are scheduled to work varying shifts shall submit vacation requests for the shift which contains the majority of their scheduled hours.
+Vacation leave hours shall not be used during the payroll period in which the hours are accrued. - C. All remaining available vacation hours shall continue to be posted in subsequent posting period(s).
 Any remaining open vacation hours fourteen (14) days and under may or may not be approved by the Appointing Authority based on scheduling needs.
-With the agreement of the Local Union, the Appointing Authority may establish alternative deadlines for vacation requests within the twenty-six (26) week posting period. - C. Conflicts involving vacation approval of posted vacation hours shall be resolved on the basis of state seniority within the employee's work unit except that vacation requests for four (4) hours or more will take precedence over requests of less than four (4) hours.
-All requests shall be either approved or denied within three (3) days after the end of the posting period. - D. Employees shall not be permitted to cancel or alter their approved vacation unless notice is given at least thirty (30) calendar days prior to its scheduled commencement.
+With the agreement of the Local Union, the Appointing Authority may establish alternative deadlines for vacation requests within the twenty-six (26) week posting period. - D. Conflicts involving vacation approval of posted vacation hours shall be resolved on the basis of state seniority within the employee's work unit except that vacation requests for four (4) hours or more will take precedence over requests of less than four (4) hours.
+All requests shall be either approved or denied within three (3) days after the end of the posting period. - E. Employees shall not be permitted to cancel or alter their approved vacation unless notice is given at least thirty (30) calendar days prior to its scheduled commencement.
 Upon mutual agreement of the Local Union and the Appointing Authority, this requirement may be waived.
+Employees may cancel up to twenty-five (25) vacation days each fiscal year.
 Any vacation hours that become available due to vacation cancellations will be posted the following posting period and all subsequent posting periods.
-Any available vacation hours fourteen (14) days and under may or may not be approved by the Appointing Authority based on scheduling needs. - E. Approved vacations may be canceled when a Department of Corrections employee has transferred to another Department of Corrections seniority unit.
-Once an employee has been awarded a bid for a position in another work area, the employee shall submit any vacation request(s) to his/her supervisor in the new work area. - F. No employee shall request more vacation hours than the hours the employee currently has in their vacation or compensatory bank, plus the amount of vacation accruals which could be earned by the date of the requested vacation, including all other previously approved vacation.
+Any available vacation hours fourteen (14) days and under may or may not be approved by the Appointing Authority based on scheduling needs. - F. Approved vacations may be canceled when a Department of Corrections employee has transferred to another Department of Corrections seniority unit.
+Once an employee has been awarded a bid for a position in another work area, the employee shall submit any vacation request(s) to his/her supervisor in the new work area. - G. No employee shall request more vacation hours than the hours the employee currently has in their vacation or compensatory bank, plus the amount of vacation accruals which could be earned by the date of the requested vacation, including all other previously approved vacation.
 The employee may use actual compensatory time banked, an available floating holiday and accrued vacation leave, or a combination of these accruals to cover the approved time off.

-G. No vacation requests shall be denied solely because of the season of the year but shall be dependent upon meeting the staffing needs of the agency.
+H. No vacation requests shall be denied solely because of the season of the year but shall be dependent upon meeting the staffing needs of the agency.